Roma Earless Dragon: Profile and Information

 • Genus: Tympanocryptis

 The Roma earless dragon is a member of the genus Tympanocryptis.
-All lizards belonging to this genus have the following similar characteristics: The body is depressed, the tympanum is hidden, and it is covered posteriorly with various scales.
+All lizards of this genus have similar characteristics: The body is depressed, the tympanum is hidden, and it is covered posteriorly with various scales.

-These lizards remain unique as they have no dorsal crest, and no gular sac but have a strong transverse gular fold.
+These lizards remain unique as they have no dorsal crest or gular sac but a strong transverse gular fold.

 The tail of the Roma earless dragon and others like it is round in cross-section.